freebsd/freebsd-src/docs/Extensions.rst

   Symbol1:
   .long 1

-Note that in the combined form the COMDAT symbol is explict.
-This extension exits to support multiple sections with the same name in different comdats:
+Note that in the combined form the COMDAT symbol is explicit.
+This extension exists to support multiple sections with the same name in different COMDATs:

 .. code-block:: gas